duncanleung/duncanleung.com/content/posts/2017-08-02-react-pure-render-this-binding-patterns.md

 ### 1. Calling `bind()` in `render()` - Non Pure `render()` Pattern

-A common solution to resolve `this` binding context is to use <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind' target='_blank'>`bind()`</a>.
+A common solution to resolve `this` binding context is <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind' target='_blank'>to use `bind()`</a>.
 This Javascript native method _creates a new function_ that has its `this` keyword set to the provided context.

 ```js{12,18}
 class Form extends React.Component {